Applications to sit the September 2020 examination are now closed.

 No. You will not owe any money when you make your appointment directly with the testing vendor.

-To gain admission to the exam, candidates must present TWO (2) forms of identification.
+To gain admission to the examination, candidates must present TWO (2) forms of identification.

 The names on the IDs must match and must be the same name as the one on file with IBLCE.
-Candidates who need to update or make changes to their name MUST contact IBLCE with these changes and such updates/changes can be made up to 72 hours prior to the scheduled examination appointment; however, the IDs must be valid, unexpired and match at the time of examination check-in.
+Candidates who need to update or make changes to their name MUST contact IBLCE with these changes and such updates/changes can be made up to 5 days prior to the scheduled examination appointment; however, the IDs must be valid, unexpired, and match at the time of examination check-in.

-When you arrive at the CBT centre, you will need to register with the test administrator, your identification will be inspected and your picture will be taken.
-In addition, you will be required to store your personal items (e.g. jewelry, watches, bags) in a locked locker or cabinet designated by the test administrator.
-Also, please note that you may be asked to demonstrate that your pockets are empty.
-Candidates who are wearing a cast due to a fractured limb may be subject to inspection as are candidates with tattoos.
-In some cases, candidates may be asked to remove jewelry or other adornments.
+When you arrive at the CBT centre, you will need to register with the test administrator, your identification will be inspected, and you will be asked to sign in.
+In addition, you will be required to store your personal items (e.g. jewelry, watches, bags) in a locker for which you will be provided a key.
+You may want to consider leaving valuable or other treasured items at home if you are not comfortable leaving them in a locker.
+Much like the airport, you will be required to undergo wanding with a hand-held device or to walk through a metal detector.
+This is an important security step to protect the integrity of the examination content and the certification.
+Wanding allows for the detection of concealed, prohibited items that candidates may have on their person.
+This scanning must be performed for all candidates unless the candidate has an implanted medical device such as an insulin pump or pacemaker that is documented by a medical card.
+You will be asked to demonstrate that your pockets are empty.
+Candidates who are wearing a cast due to a fractured limb may be subject to inspection, as are candidates with tattoos.
 Please understand that these measures are part of standard test centre security procedures.

 Please note: candidates will be asked to agree to Test Centre Regulations upon arrival to the test centre.
 If a candidate does not comply with these regulations, then they may be dismissed from the examination with forfeiture of the examination fees paid, including invalidation of the test score and/or pursuit of civil or criminal charges.